ibm-cloud-docs/loadbalancer-service/data-logging.md

 | Washington DC | MON01, TOR01, WDC01, WDC04, WDC06, WDC07 |
 {: caption="Table 1.
 Mapping between region and datacenter" caption-side="top"}

-  Load balancers whose logging was enabled before April 22, 2020, had their logs sent to **Dallas** by default.
+  Load balancers whose logging was enabled before 22 April 2020, had their logs sent to **Dallas** by default.
 For these load balancers, you can now set the region based on the data center where the load balancer was provisioned.
-To do so, create a logging instance as mentioned above, then disable and re-enable the logging toggle for your load balancer.
+To do so, create a logging instance, then disable and re-enable the logging toggle for your load balancer.
   {: note}

-After you've chosen your region, click **Create** to create the logging instance, then configure it by clicking **Configure the platform service logs**.
+After you choose your region, click **Create** to create the logging instance, then configure it by clicking **Configure the platform service logs**.

 ## Log output examples
 {: #log-output-examples}